 St. John's wort is an herb most commonly taken to uplift mood.
 However, if consumed alongside prescription antidepressants, it can cause a dangerous condition called serotonin syndrome.
 The herb also has the potential to interact with many other drugs, includes warfarin and allergy medication, so ample care should be taken.

 3. Cinnamon and Blood Thinners

-Cinnamon has anticoagulant properties, which affects blood's ability to clot.
+Cinnamon has anticoagulant properties, which means it may affect blood's ability to clot.
 Consumption of this herb can help those who are at risk of internal blood clots; however, it should be avoided by those who are already taking prescribed blood thinners or due to undergo surgery.

 4. Choleretic Herbs and Hepatotoxic Drugs

-Herbs broken down by the liver - such as boldo and cinnamon - can be harmful to the this organ in large doses, and can worsen the effects of hepatotoxic drugs.
-Additionally, those suffering from liver disease are advised not to ingest such herbs, as it may worsen the symptoms.
+Herbs broken down by the liver - such as boldo and cinnamon - can be potentially harmful to this organ in large doses, and they can worsen the effects of hepatotoxic drugs.
+Additionally, those suffering from liver disease are advised not to ingest such herbs as they may worsen the symptoms.